 This model does have some quirks.
 For example, the burr grinder is a bit noisy.
 Similar machines may take steps to try to mitigate these sounds, but for the KRUPS machine, it’s all about the finished product.
 If you’d appreciate these types of design touches, this may not be the machine for you.
 But this is our top pick for a great cup of coffee in the morning.

-All in all, we think this is the best grind & brew coffee maker of 2021.
+All in all, we think this is the best grind & brew coffee maker available this year.

 2. Cuisinart Grind & Brew Coffee Maker – Best Value

 With a slightly larger capacity than the KRUPS machine, the 12-Cup Grind & Brew by Cuisinart is our pick as best for the money.
 It’s less pricey than the KRUPS but still boasts many of the crucial features.
 It’s fully programmable, allowing you to set everything up in the evening and wake up to a hot pot of coffee.
 Also, like the KRUPS, it includes a set of burr grinders.

 While this Cuisinart model is a great pick, there are some problems.
 You may experience some issues such as cracking of the plastic around the filter, and some steam collecting behind the face of the controls.
 These issues are a bummer, but they don’t doom the machine as a whole.
 The sacrifice in construction is more than made up for when considering the other features.

 This maker is equipped with a charcoal filter and a very elegant glass carafe.
 A hot plate keeps the brewed coffee at the correct temperature.
 This may be great for some users, but other models offer double-walled insulated carafes if that’s what you’re looking for.

 Overall, this machine is great, though there may be some issues with the construction.
 Its features match those of the KRUPS model, and the three-year warranty makes it our pick as the “best coffee maker with grinder for the money.”